How To Be Among The 8% Who Reach Their 2023 Goals

 So why do so many people struggle to improve their fitness and vitality, even though they KNOW how important it is?

 The common narrative, and you might also think that, blames it on laziness or lack of discipline.
+But that's only one part of the answer.

 Think about it:

+There are many very successful professionals and entrepreneurs who struggle to lose weight or get their ideal body.
 Those aren't lazy people without discipline - if they were, they wouldn't have been able to build their professional success in the first place.

-In fact, trying to "just work harder" might be TERRIBLE advice, if you keep following a broken strategy.
+In fact, trying to "just work harder" might be TERRIBLE advice if you keep following a broken strategy.

 So, if it’s not laziness that prevents them from reaching their goal, what is it?